-Types of affectedTanzanian law/lost assets World Bank ESF-ESS5 Comparison/gaps imposed by this act.
-In practice, the government tries to resolve In practice, the government tries to resolve grievances through public meetings of the affected persons.
+Types of affected /lost assets Tanzanian law World Bank ESF-ESS5 Comparison/gaps imposed by this act.
+In practice, the government tries to resolve grievances through public meetings of the affected persons.

 CHAPTER THREE

 3. RESETTLEMENT PRINCIPLES AND IMPACTS

 The ESF-SS5 is triggered for all projects under WSDP II, WSSP II and SRWSP and may be applied voluntarily to all WSDP II projects that require land to be appropriated for project use, and people may be affected because they are cultivating, own buildings, access water and have grazing areas for their animals, or they may otherwise access the land economically, spiritually, or in another way that may no longer be possible during or after project implementation.